xqmsg/csdk-core/README.md

 	recipients, // The accounts that will be able to read this message.
 	24, // The number of hours this message will be available 0, // Prevent this message from being read more than once?
+  &meta, // The message metadata.
 	&result,
 	&err)) {
 		fprintf(stderr, "%li, %s", err.responseCode, err.content );
+ 		// Since our metadata was allocated on the heap, we will need to destroy it. xq_destroy_metadata(&meta);
 		exit(EXIT_FAILURE);
 	}